-Given the current concerns about novel coronavirus, the Spring 2020 GLEP Program scheduled for April 28-June 15, 2020 has been cancelled.
+Given the ongoing concerns about novel coronavirus, the Spring 2021 GLEP Program has been cancelled.
 This was a difficult decision for Michigan Sea Grant and MSU Extension to make, however our top priority is the health and wellbeing of our program participants, staff, and volunteers who make this event possible.

 If you have additional questions, please reach out to us directly at email@example.com